 Learners with individual development plans (IDPs) or individual education plans (IEPs) and special educational provision

 The ability of local authorities and schools and settings to fully meet the needs of learners with SEN, whether they have a statement or non-statutory plan, may have been affected during the period of school closure.
-In September 2020, the local authority and/or school should consider the needs of individual learners, including any direct impact as a result of COVID-19, to determine what support the learner needs for the next academic year in terms of their well-being and wider learning.
+The local authority and/or school should consider the needs of individual learners, including any direct impact as a result of COVID-19, to determine what support the learner needs in terms of their well-being and wider learning.
 This review and determination of support should be documented in the learner’s plan.

 There are examples where maintained special schools and settings have increased and extended their respite provision.
 It is important that the local authority provides clear information on the availability of respite provision at this time.